withastro/docs/src/pages/en/core-concepts/framework-components.md

 ---
 Build your Astro website without sacrificing your favorite component framework.
 Astro supports a variety of popular frameworks including [React](https://reactjs.org/), [Preact](https://preactjs.com/), [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), [SolidJS](https://www.solidjs.com/), [AlpineJS](https://alpinejs.dev/) and [Lit](https://lit.dev/).

-## Installing Integrations
+## Installing Extensions

 **New in v0.25!**

-Astro ships with optional integrations for React, Preact, Svelte, Vue, SolidJS and Lit.
-One or several of these Astro integrations can be installed and configured in your project.
+Astro ships with optional extensions for React, Preact, Svelte, Vue, SolidJS and Lit.
+One or several of these Astro extensions can be installed and configured in your project.

-To configure Astro to use these frameworks, first, install its integration and any associated peer dependencies:
+To configure Astro to use these frameworks, first, install its extension and any associated peer dependencies:

 ```bash
 npm install --save-dev @astrojs/react react react-dom
 ```

-Then import and add the function to your list of integrations in `astro.config.mjs`:
+Then import and add the function to your list of extensions in `astro.config.mjs`:

 ```js
 import { defineConfig } from 'astro/config';